illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Objectives

-* Deploy a local virtualized test environment for your 3-tier application
+* Create and Deploy a third-tier -- load-balancer
 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
-* Enable and create software deployment estimates to understand the nature of software production
+* Create software deployment estimates to understand the nature of software production
 * Engage and understand the process moving from design into an initial prototype
 * Discuss and deploy real-world security mitigations in your application
+* Deploy two additional applciation features

 ## Outcomes

 At the conclusion of this sprint project you will have built upon the work in Sprint-02.
 Your team will have deployed a working prototype of your site.
 You will begin to explore functionality and usability issues.
 Your team will be able to deploy a working project in an automated fashion for demonstration.
 Your goal is to show a working prototype of the project at the end of sprint-03.

 ### Requirements